Work C.1.1031

 Ḥall shukūk fī kitāb al-Majisṭī yashukku fī-hā baʿḍ ahl al-ʿilm

-A collection of problems concerning Ptolemy’s Almagest with their solutions.
-It has no direct connection to Ibn al-Haytham’s al-Shukūk ʿalā Baṭlamyūs (Doubts about Ptolemy, C.1.1032).
+A collection of problems arising from the Almagest with their solutions.
+It has no direct connection to Ibn al-Haytham’s al-Shukūk ʿalā Baṭlamyūs (Doubts about Ptolemy, C.1.11).
 In contrast to al-Shukūk, in which Ibn al-Haytham pointed out problems and inconsistencies within Ptolemy’s works, he here attempts to resolve controversial issues that were put forward presumably by other scholars.
-According to Rashed (‘The Celestial Kinematics’), Ḥall shukūk was written between 1028 and 1038
+According to Rashed, Ḥall shukūk was written between

-Part I consists of five ‘doubts’ (shukūk).
-First, the problem is described with a reference to the chapter of the Almagest, to which Ibn al-Haytham then gives a ‘reply’ (jawāb).
-All five doubts refer to Book I of the Almagest.
+- Part I consists of five ‘doubts’ (shukūk) each referring to Book I of the Almagest.
+In each case, first the problem is described with a reference to the chapter concerned, to which Ibn al-Haytham then gives a ‘reply’ (jawāb).

 [